Chiral spin channels in curved graphene $pn$ junctions: -matrix approach

-For linear junctions (acting as incoming and outgoing leads) we can simply choose the canonical $z$-basis~\footnote{The use of a field-dependent, spin-eigenstate basis has no practical advantage here since the conductance is independent of the spin phases gathered along the leads.}
+with $\ell=1$ for barrier 1 and $\ell=-1$ for barrier 2.
+For linear junctions (acting as incoming and outgoing leads) we can simply choose the canonical $z$-basis

+The use of a field-dependent, spin-eigenstate basis has no practical advantage here since the conductance is independent of the spin phases gathered along the leads.
 As for the phases $\phi_\pm$, they can be obtained by setting $E_{m,s}=0$ in Eq.~\eqref{effEig} and finding the corresponding spin-dependent $m$ (which is not necessarily an integer any longer due to the open boundary conditions introduced by the barriers).
 As a result, we find